03 Using R syntax

 Since aifedcuation tries to address the special needs in educational and social science, some special training steps are integrated into this method.

-data, it is recommended to set
+Synthetic Cases: In case of imbalanced data, it is recommended to set

 .